• Skip to main content

 Drug-induced liver injury

-Our DILI assay can assess the toxicity of a wide range of entities (small molecules, protein, ASOs, AAVs, etc) in the presence or absence of liver disease.
+Our human DILI assay can assess the toxicity of a wide range of entities (small molecules, protein, ASOs, AAVs, etc) in the presence or absence of liver disease.

 Learn more